Stanley Black & Decker (NYSE:SWK) Updates FY 2021 Earnings Guidance

-Stanley Black & Decker (NYSE:SWK) updated its FY 2021 earnings guidance on Friday.
+Stanley Black & Decker (NYSE:SWK) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $10.700-$10.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $11.020.
 The company issued revenue guidance of -.

-SWK has been the subject of several recent research reports.
-Zacks Investment Research downgraded Stanley Black & Decker from a hold rating to a sell rating and set a $189.00 price objective for the company. in a research note on Monday, November 1st.
-Wells Fargo & Company reduced their price objective on Stanley Black & Decker from $227.00 to $219.00 and set an overweight rating for the company in a research note on Friday, October 29th.
-Bank of America downgraded Stanley Black & Decker from a neutral rating to an underperform rating and reduced their price objective for the company from $230.00 to $170.00 in a research note on Monday, November 1st.
-Barclays increased their price objective on Stanley Black & Decker from $223.00 to $231.00 and gave the company an overweight rating in a research note on Wednesday.
-Finally, Morgan Stanley reduced their price objective on Stanley Black & Decker from $234.00 to $215.00 and set an overweight rating for the company in a research note on Thursday, October 7th.
-Two investment analysts have rated the stock with a sell rating, two have given a hold rating and nine have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Stanley Black & Decker has a consensus rating of Buy and a consensus price target of $212.64.

 Stanley Black & Decker Company Profile